aws-samples/aws-lambda-java-workshop/labs/unicorn-store/infrastructure/cdk/README.md

-# Welcome to your CDK Java project!
+# Welcome to the Unicorn Store CDK Java project!

-This is a blank project for Java development with CDK.
+This project is used to deploy the needed infrastructure resources to run the Unicorn Store.
+Please follow the workshop instructions on how to properly configure the environment.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.